 Let us assume the attacker is skilled and has done some appropriate reconnaissance, so they have a good idea of your current Security (alarms, cameras, etc.)

 Let us assume they are at least as smart as you are (or smarter), so that they will take the appropriate steps to not get noticed.

 Okay, now the situation is ready, and you can start looking around your offices for reasonable ways that a burglar could try and enter the building.
 But there’s something else to consider:

-When is the most likely time for someone to try a break in?
+When is the most likely time for someone to try a break-in?

 It’s when the fewest number of people are around.
 Preferably when nobody is around.
 So, the most likely time for a break-in to occur would be after the end of the workday, when everyone goes home.
-This isn’t to say that a break-in wouldn’t occur during normal business hours, just that it’s not as likely.
+This isn’t to say that a break-in wouldn’t happen during normal business hours, just that it’s not as likely.

 My choice would be the weekend.
 It just so happens that the article I was reading the other day noted that most attacks actually happen on weekends.